davidmalcolm/texi2rst/output/macros-with-a-variable-number-of-arguments..rst

 string.

-To help solve this problem, CPP behaves specially for variable arguments used with the token paste operator, ##.
+To help solve this problem, CPP behaves specially for variable arguments used with the token paste operator, :samp:`##`.
 If instead you write

 .. code-block:: c++

   #define debug(format, ...) fprintf (stderr, format, ## __VA_ARGS__)

-and if the variable arguments are omitted or empty, the ## operator causes the preprocessor to remove the comma before it.
+and if the variable arguments are omitted or empty, the :samp:`##` operator causes the preprocessor to remove the comma before it.
 If you do provide some variable arguments in your macro invocation, GNU CPP does not complain about the paste operation and instead places the